MSchnei/vificov/README.md

 ## How to use

 ### 1. Adjust the csv file
-Adjust the information in the config_default.csv file in the Analysis folder, such that the provided information is correct.
+Adjust the information in the config_default.csv file, such that the provided information is correct.
-It is recommended to make a specific copy of the csv file for every subject.
+It is recommended to make a specific copy of the csv file for every subject and project.

 ### 2. Run pyprf_motion
 Open a terminal and run
 ```
-pyprf_motion -config path/to/custom_config.csv
+vificov -config path/to/custom_config.csv
 ```

 ## References